Artists, Geometers & Mathematicians

 Artist, graphic designer & teacher with a wide range of skills analogue and digital.
 Ameet has shared a fair amount of his extensive analsysis and instruction via social media & his blog and teaches regularly at the PSTA as well as working on commissions.

 Esra has studied Islamic illumination with several tutors around the world, building up her knowledge of patterns and experience in the methods & traditions of Islamic Illumination.
-She teaches in London, Manchester and online via her online course and YouTube channel.
+She teaches in London, Manchester and online via her online courses and YouTube channel and also makes beautiful paints: bristleandbrush.co.uk

 A Lebanese artist based in London, with many talents from working with natural pigments to creating beautiful handmade items of wonder and beauty.
 She also has several resources for constructing patterns on:

-The eightfold rosette is the wrong construction, but all other Islamic Geometric Patterns are perfectly proportioned with some patterns from other traditions and art forms included.
+The eightfold rosette has the wrong proportions, but all other Islamic Geometric Patterns are perfectly proportioned with some patterns from other traditions and art forms included - a wealth of resources!

 Artist & researcher with experience in both the analogue and digital, creating a wide range of art in the form of laser cut patterns, light art, paintings and sculptures.
 ALso teaching in and around London.